 Role of the Superintendent

-- Work as a team with Board members.
+- Work toward becoming a team with board members.

-- Work with the Board to establish a clear vision for the District and affirm it annually.
+- Work with the board to establish a clear vision for the District through preparation of annual goals for the board’s consideration.

 - To facilitate adequate Board preparation for meetings, staff reports and presentations should be distributed as part of the Board packet prior to the meeting.
 Avoid sending additional reports to the Board after packets have been disseminated.